MOLES AND YOUR SKIN

 MOLES AND MELANOMA DETECTION

 In general, normal moles have smooth, distinct edges with just one uniform color throughout.
-Abnormal moles and melanoma tend to have blurry and/or indistinct edges with color variation throughout the mole itself.
+Abnormal moles and melanoma tend to have blurry and/or indistinct edges with color variation throughout.
 We grow new moles until around the age of 35.
 After the age of 35, new moles are considered suspicious and should be checked.* Remember that melanoma can occur even where the sun does not shine, so check everywhere to ensure your health and safety.
 Please contact NW Face & Body for more details about mole removals in the Seattle, Bellevue and Kirkland areas.

 *Individual results may vary